Misterbuberlin/bigwords/Readme.md

 ## Additional information for testing:

-here are the curl queries for the current api:
+Integration tests and tests of the quarkus resources are available.
+And these curl queries can also be used:

 ```
 for getting all words: